 Chase 5/24 Rule

 Chase has something that’s known as the 5/24 rule.
 With this, you typically won’t be approved for the card if you’ve opened five or more new card accounts in the past 24 months.
-So if you do apply for this card, make sure you’re under that limit.
+If you do apply for this card, make sure you’re under that limit.

 The Chase Freedom Unlimited is marketed as offering unlimited 1.5% cash back.
 The catch is that this isn’t actually that good, since there are other cards that earn 2% cash back.